Gerald Anderson: Philippine Coast Guard

 In 2016, Anderson joined the Philippine Coast Guard Auxiliary (PCGA) K9 Squadron Unit.
 In his interview with Bernadette Sembrano, he revealed that it was his parents who inspired him to join the Philippine Coast Guard with his father Gerald Anderson Sr., a retired U.S. Navy Officer and his mother's selfless acts of service.
 He was promoted Commodore in 2021.
 In August 2024, the Philippine Coast Guard's Ronnie Gil Gavan, Vice Admiral Jorge Lim and Armando Balilo bestowed the Search and Rescue medal upon Auxiliary Commander Anderson for his heroic rescue efforts during Typhoon Gaemi at Barangay Santo Domingo in Quezon City.
 He also financially helped the Zambales Aeta people, the Marawi families, and the Thitu Island children with PCGA Ensign Julia Barretto.
 In November, he was promoted officer of the Philippine Coast Guard Auxiliary with the rank of auxiliary captain and took his oath before 30th Commandant of the Philippine Coast Guard, Ronnie Gil Gavan.

 Personal life

 Anderson previously dated former onscreen partner and fellow housemate in Pinoy Big Brother, Kim Chiu, ending their relationship in 2010.
-In 2014, he admitted to having a relationship with actress Maja Salvador but broke up in 2015.
+In 2014, he admitted to having a relationship with actress Maja Salvador some time earlier than 2014, but broke up in 2015.

 In 2016, Anderson rekindled his relationship with actress and How to Be Yours co-star Bea Alonzo, having previously dated in 2010.
 The couple separated in 2019.

 In March 2021, during an interview with Boy Abunda, Anderson confirmed his relationship with Julia Barretto.
 They ended their relationship in 2025.

+Anderson is fond of shoes and sneakers.
+He has massive collection of Nike Air Force 1s and Air Jordans in his walk-in closet.
+His room is also filled with Iron Man action figure collectibles.
+Anderson also has a collection of cars and vehicles.